azizharouna/portfolio/cloud_architecture_requirements.md

 ---

+## Catégorie 3: Edge Computing

+Edge computing brings computation and data storage closer to the source of data, reducing latency and bandwidth requirements.
+This is particularly useful for applications requiring real-time processing or operating in areas with limited connectivity.

+**Benefits:**

+* **Reduced Latency:** Processing data closer to the source significantly reduces delays.
+* **Improved Bandwidth Efficiency:** Less data needs to be transmitted to the cloud.
+* **Enhanced Security:** Sensitive data can be processed locally, reducing the risk of breaches.
+* **Offline Functionality:** Applications can continue to function even without a cloud connection.

+**Use Cases:**

+* **IoT Devices:** Processing data from sensors and actuators on edge devices.
+* **Autonomous Vehicles:** Real-time processing of sensor data for navigation and safety.
+* **Video Surveillance:** Real-time analysis of video feeds for security purposes.
+* **Industrial Automation:** Monitoring and controlling industrial processes in real-time.

+**Integration with Cloud Computing:**

+Edge computing and cloud computing are often used together in a hybrid architecture.
+Edge devices process data locally, while the cloud handles tasks requiring more processing power or storage.
+This combination leverages the strengths of both approaches.
+For example, edge devices could perform initial data processing and filtering, sending only relevant data to the cloud for further analysis and storage.

+---

 ## Intégration avec d'autres sections du portfolio
 ### Section Data Science :
 - Inclure des notebooks et repositories GitHub.